-Tierp Arena has had a short, if slightly turbulent history, serving as Sweden's fastest racing circuit and being on of Europe's highest specification drag racing strips.
-After initial success, financial difficulties set in and, after a period of bankruptcy, the circuit has emerged under new ownership and continues to host a diverse programme of events, mainly focused on drag racing.
+Tierp Arena has had a short, if slightly turbulent history, serving as Sweden's fastest racing circuit and being one of Europe's highest specification drag racing strips.

 The origins of the facility, near the town of the same name in Uppsala County, began as a military airbase.
 Construction began in October 1939, and within a year three concrete 700 metre runways were in operation.
 During the 1950s, one of the runways was extended to 2 km as part of Sweden's Cold War defenses, with barracks and training areas expanding greatly.